How do you foresee digital maturity for communication service providers?

 - Digital Governance - Focusing on the capabilities that enable more flexible and agile ways of monitoring & regulations that will form the basis for an effective digital business

-Based on the client’s current level of digital maturity, HCL outlines a digital transformation trajectory.
-HCL has a set of tools, processes, and frameworks to help the organization embark on the digital journey with the required support and expertise to ensure long-term success.
+Based on the client’s current level of digital maturity, HCLTech outlines a digital transformation trajectory.
+HCLTech has a set of tools, processes, and frameworks to help the organization embark on the digital journey with the required support and expertise to ensure long-term success.